Italian Meatball Subs, aka Meatball Parmigiana Sandwiches...

 Italian Meatballs coated in marinara sauce, smothered with mozzarella and Parmesan cheese, tucked into club rolls for a delicious family night dinner.

 Meatballs are the perfect medium to infuse lots of flavor into every bite.
-Plus, you can make them as healthy (or unhealthy!) as you want, depending on the fat/lean ratio of the meat you choose, and of course depending on what else you add into them.
+Plus, you can make them as light & lean (or not!) as you want, depending on the fat/lean ratio of the meat you choose, and of course depending on what else you add into them.
 Have I convinced you yet to join team Meatball Madness?
 Oh and another thing… you can make a double batch and freeze half for a quick weeknight meal down the road.
 Unless you eat all of them and then, well, no more meatballs for you!

 Today we’re talking Italian Meatball Subs and I must tell you: each one of these little guys goes down like a 3 point shot.
 MONEY!!
 They are sooo flavorful…full of Parmesan cheese, garlic, onion, parsley and all the usual suspects like eggs, salt, pepper, breadcrumbs (or in my case almond meal cause that’s how I roll).
 See what I did there?
 Meatballs... roll.
 I couldn’t resist.✌